center-for-threat-informed-defense/defending-iaas-with-attack/docs/methodology.rst

 Select Techniques
 -----------------

 The fourth step is applying the criteria to determine which techniques to include in the collection.
 During this process, we recommend adding notes or comments to explain the rationale behind the inclusion or exclusion of each technique.
 These annotations are helpful later for extending, modifying, or updating the collection when the underlying architecture changes.
-The rationale for each technique can also clarify ambiguity.
+The rationale for each technique can also clarify ambiguities in the process.

 Build Collection
 ----------------